FreelancerNitu/FreelancerNitu/README.md

 Welcome to my GitHub profile.
 I'M Nitu.
 I am a professional Web Designer & WordPress Developer.
 I am a full time Freelancer.
-I have more then 3 year's experience in this site.
-If you want to create or design any page please contact me.
+I have more then 3 year's experience in those site.
+If you want to create modern, eye-catching web design or any beautiful landing page and WordPress website please contact me.
 Email: nitubarmon121@gmail.com

 Thank you again for checking my profile.

-Skills:  JS / HTML / CSS/PHP/BOOTSTRAP
+Skills:  HTML / CSS/JS/PHP/BOOTSTRAP/WordPress

 - 🔭 I’m currently working on fiverr
 - 🌱 I’m currently learning PHP,Wordpress